Lucius D. Clay: Death and burial

 Clay died on April 16, 1978, in Chatham, Massachusetts.
-Clay lies buried in West Point Cemetery, between the graves of Apollo I astronaut Ed White and Panama Canal chief engineer George W. Goethals.
+Clay lies buried in West Point Cemetery, between the graves of Apollo 1 astronaut Ed White and Panama Canal chief engineer George W. Goethals.
 At Clay's grave site is a stone plate from the citizens of Berlin that says: "Wir danken dem Bewahrer unserer Freiheit" (We thank the Preserver of our Freedom).

 Family

-Clay was a descendant of senator Henry Clay.
-Due to his notorious stubbornness, Lucius derived his nickname "The great uncompromiser" as a play on Henry's nickname "The Great Compromiser."
 Lucius Clay was the father of two sons, both of whom became generals.
 Clay's son, General Lucius D. Clay Jr., held the positions of commander-in-chief of the North American Air Defense Command, the Continental Air Defense Command, and the United States element of NORAD, and was also a commander of the United States Air Force Aerospace Defense Command.
 Clay's other son, Major General Frank B. Clay, served in conflicts from World War II through the Vietnam War, and was an adviser to the US delegation at the Paris peace talks which ended US involvement in the Vietnam War.